AntoineMeheut/ossf/README.md

 ## Prerequisites
 This software factory is built on three virtual machines with an Ubuntu 20.04 server-type OS.

+It is recommended to install docker on all three virtual machines, you can check it in a list of software that the Ubuntu installer offers you.

 The first machine contains:
 - Gitlab-ce to load the code to be analyzed,
 - Gitlab Runner to use pipelines to orchestrate code analysis,